Nasdin/Seriously-where-is-my-PS5/README.md

       python main.py

 3. No other dependencies/requirements.txt required.
+   1. But if you are using the whatsapp feature:

+   `pip install -r requirements.txt`

 4. This was designed with pure Python in mind without bs4/scrapy so that I can run it in my crap-machine 24/7